cbrepo/celery/docs/userguide/tasks.rst

 .. attribute:: Task.max_retries

     The maximum number of attempted retries before giving up.
+    If this exceeds the :exc:`~celery.exceptions.MaxRetriesExceeded`
-    If the number of retries exceeds this value a :exc:`~@MaxRetriesExceeded` exception will be raised.  *NOTE:* You have to call :meth:`~@Task.retry` manually, as it will not automatically retry on exception..
+    an exception will be raised.  *NOTE:* You have to :meth:`retry` manually, it's not something that happens automatically.

 .. attribute:: Task.default_retry_delay